inesaranab/Agentic-Sentiment-Analyzer/REPORT.md

 **OpenAI GPT-4.1-nano** - Selected specifically for having a fast, cost-effective model for generation.

 #### b) Embedding Model
 As a first approach (in the baseline system), we used *text-embedding-3-small* that provide strong semantic understanding at low cost; however, after evaluation the system implements *BM25 retrieval* as a fast, embedding-free alternative for keyword-based search scenarios (youtube comments).
 For production, and with more comments available, re-evaluation will determine if we keep current approach or prefer an alternative that implements embeddings.
+Nonethless, at first glance, it seems the correct approach considering a multi-agent system that already uses more tokens than a simple agent arquitecture.
+BM25 will allowed to reduce costs as embeddings are not needed.
+This should be meaured.

 #### c) Orchestration
 **LangGraph 0.2.45+** - Selected as the orchestration framework because it provides explicit, stateful graph-based agent coordination with checkpointing for memory, streaming support for real-time UI updates, and a clear mental model for hierarchical multi-agent systems that's easier to debug than implicit chains.